smar10s/sigkit/README.md

   Display:
     -v VISUALIZERS, --visualizers=VISUALIZERS
                         comma-separated list of visualizers. available options
-                        are psd and waterfall. default psd,waterfall.
+                        are [p]sd, water[f]all and [c]onstellation. you can
+                        toggle between a fullscreen version of each and your selected visualizers with the keys in brackets. default psd,waterfall.
-    --fps=FPS           frames (rows) to display per second, 0 to not throttle. default 0.
+    --fps=FPS           frames (or rows) to display per second, 0 to not throttle. default 0.
     --style=STYLE       visual style. options are tokyonight, cyberpunk. default tokyonight.